ksmigrod/exercise03/README.md

 # Exercise 03

-This application is designed to run against the server built in Exercise 02.
+This application is an AngularJS frontend for the server built in Exercise 02.

 This application displays filterable list of employees.